eduvpn/documentation/README.md

 # Users

-By default there is a user `foo` with the password `bar` for both the User Portal and the Admin Portal.
-You can easily add new users, but you need to generate a password hash.
-You can generate a hash like this, for example below we generate one for the password `s3cr3t`:
+By default there is a user `me` with a generated password for the User Portal and a user `admin` with a generated paassword for the Admin Portal.

-    $ php -r "require_once '/usr/share/php/password_compat/password.php'; echo password_hash('s3cr3t', PASSWORD_DEFAULT) .
-PHP_EOL;"
+If you want to update/add users you can use the `vpn-user-portal-add-user` and `vpn-admin-portal-add-user` scripts:

-Put this hash in the files `/etc/vpn-user-portal/config.yaml` and `/etc/vpn-admin-portal/config.yaml` in the section `FormAuthentication`, e.g.:
+    $ sudo vpn-user-portal-add-user john s3cr3t

-    FormAuthentication:
+Or to update the existing `admin` password:

-        admin: $2y$10$i.vmEWgE9HGqlglI8wXYLeFdMWYvYJxEz5k4fjW/RLvCrCcDk0Xjy
+    $ sudo vpn-admin-portal-add-user admin 3xtr4s3cr3t

 # CA certificate
 You can request a certificate from your CA after running the script.
 The script